yuvashree1708/Mutation-frequency-calculator/README.md

 Mutation Frequency Calculator

-A lightweight, open-source tool designed for analyzing mutation frequency in viral protein datasets.
+A lightweight, tool designed for analyzing mutation frequency in viral protein datasets.
 Built to parse residues position-wise from large viral genome sequences, this calculator helps researchers understand the plasticity of viruses how often residues change, and which regions remain stable or uncertain.

 ✨ Features